connectome-neuprint/neuPrintHTTP/README.md

 ## Installation

-Go must be installed and GOPATH must be set to a location to store the spplication.  neuprint http supports both file-based logging and Apache Kafka.
+Go must be installed and GOPATH must be set to a location to store the application.  neuPrintHTTP supports both file-based logging and Apache Kafka.
 For details on kafka, see below.
 For basic installation:

     % go get github.com/connectome-neuprint/neuPrintHTTP